No-Woman-No-Work/Glitter-api/README.md

 ## Downloading
-Flitter is currently hosted on GitHub.
+Glitter is currently hosted on GitHub.
 The frontend of the project can be found at [this link](https://github.com/No-Woman-No-Work/Glitter-Vue), and the backend can be found at [this link](https://github.com/No-Woman-No-Work/Glitter-api).

-If you want to follow the development of the Flitter frontend, you can download the source code via Git clone.
+If you want to follow the development of the Glitter frontend, you can download the source code via Git clone.

 ```
 git clone + project link